eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 7. **Access the dashboard**:
    After running the command:
-   - The Streamlit dashboard will automatically open in your browser.
+   - The Streamlit dashboard will automatically open in your browser on `http://localhost:8501`.
    - Or, a local URL such as `http://localhost:8501` will be provided in the terminal.
 Open that link in your browser to view and interact with the dashboard.

 ### Project Structure